arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 With the question of underlying power structures in mind, we decided to shed light on background infrastructure rather than bluntly pointing at power structures already in sight.

 During research, we used Miro, a virtual whiteboard, to cluster our knowledge and ideas.
 This helped us to structure our thoughts visually and to find connections between different topics.
 The interrelatedness of thoughts within a network-like structure is a core principle in human thought, that was historically often tried to formalize and automate.
-A prominent example is the Zettelkasten Method (Niklas Luhmann) CITE? which is a method of knowledge management that uses a network of interconnected notes.
+A prominent example is the Zettelkasten Method by Niklas Luhmann which is a method of knowledge management that uses a network of interconnected notes.
 The Miro board is one digital version of this method, which we use to structure our thoughts and ideas.
 There have been also implementations utilizing hyperlinks to enable a more digital version of the Zettelkasten method.

 Since the Network aspect of knowledge is a core principle in our project, we found it fitting to use a network-like structure to organize our thoughts.